 Carefully, peel away all the surrounding fabric from the mat leaving only the deer.

-Then really carefully start peeling away your deer from the mat.
+Then really carefully start peeling off your deer from the mat.

 Once done place it onto the front piece of your pillow.
-Mine I chose centered horizontally but closer to what I choose to be the base.
+Mine I chose centered horizontally but closer to what I choose to be the base (where the zipper will be).

 Iron the design onto your fabric and top zig-zag stitch around the design.